1995 strikes in France: Events

-In May 1995, Jacques Chirac (RPR right-wing party) had been elected president.
+In May 1995, Jacques Chirac, of the right-wing Rally for the Republic party, was elected president with a close vote of 53 to 47.
 The new prime minister, Alain Juppé, then proposed an extensive program of welfare cutbacks, the Juppé Plan, which intended to reduce the budget deficit from 5% to 3% as required by the 1993 Maastricht Treaty.
 October and November saw a students' movement against the conservative agenda of the new government and its perceived attack on women's rights, notably the right to abortion and contraception.
-On 10 October and 24 November, a pay freeze on the public sector was met by civil servants' strikes supported by all major trade unions (CGT, CFDT, FO, etc.).
-The Juppé Plan was also a target of this strike.
+On 10 October, around 57% of civil servants (roughly 50,000 people) gathered in a national strike against the policy changes proposed.
+Despite the concentrated demonstration of dislike for the policies, Juppé refused to change the policy and the unions warned him of additional strikes.
+The strikes resumed 10 November when the transportation workers around France banded to protest the policy causing disruption in train and airway systems and touching as many as 80 cities in France.
+Despite the strikes Juppé announced the firmness of his position on the policy on 15 November which further angered union workers around France.